Author – Nithish S

 This year’s summer heat has again reminded us about climate change.
 With the mercury on the rise, temperatures in many parts of India have crossed the 40-degree mark.
 The sweltering Indian summer has caused heatwaves in many places and the arrival of monsoon is expected to bring some relief.
 Living in a developing nation with a huge population, there is a dire need for innovative, energy-efficient and sustainable living solutions.

 With the rising summer heat, the demand for electricity is also increasing as people battle the heat with fans and air-conditioners, which in turn produce harmful effects on the environment.
-Many of us may wonder if there a way to beat the heat in an eco-friendly, economical and innovative manner by using the least consumption of energy?
+Many of us may wonder if there is a way to beat the heat in an eco-friendly, economical and innovative manner by using the least consumption of energy?

 Zero-energy Terracotta Air Conditioner